BenJetson/bfg_shell/local/README.md

 The following types are available:

-- `config` - contains shell configuration options or environment variables, etc.
+- `config` - contains shell configuration options or environment variables, etc
 - `aliases` - contains command aliases

 Both must end with `.sh` to be loaded.